jeancflanagan/jeancflanagan/_documentation/images.md

 #### When to use different formats

-- Use PNG when the image is predominantly made up of simple colors or large areas of flat colors.
+- Use **PNG** when the image is predominantly made up of simple colors or large areas of flat colors.
 Logos are a good example of this, as are simple graphics or graphics generated from vectors.
-- Use JPEG when the image is photographic or exceedingly complex and variable in color.
+- Use **JPEG** when the image is photographic or exceedingly complex and variable in color.
 JPEG formats are highly compressed but images with flat areas (like a sky) or hard edges (such as typography on a flat background) will show compression artifacts more acutely.
 In these cases, increase the compression quality.
-- Use SVG when the image needs to be infinitely sharp at any zoom level or pixel density.
+- Use **SVG** when the image needs to be infinitely sharp at any zoom level or pixel density.
 Logos and icons are a good use case for SVG.
 SVG support is a bit more limited in browsers, but is approaching universal support in modern browsers.
 SVG may weigh more than equivalent PNG files.

 #### Other details for image formats

 - Use **progressive** JPEGs for better loading behavior and sometimes smaller files.
 - Watch out for artifacts on plain backgrounds in compressed JPEGs.
 These artifacts are typically blotches of color compressed together, or odd aliasing and noise around hard edges.
 - There is no practical reason to serve JPEG images at *over ~80 quality*.
 The size tradeoff isn't worth it and the image quality improvement is generally not apparent.
-- Use **interlaced** PNGs for better loading behavior.
 - Aim for 8-bit PNG rather than 24-bit PNG.
+Adjust the number of colors for a PNG image based on the number of colors in the original image.
+Be careful not to limit the number of colors too much.
 - You can use transparency for PNG, but be sure that the page context supports it.
 In general, do not use tranparency on any `figure` elements (where most images on the site are enclosed).
 - For "embed color profile" don't worry much about it, but your preference for your *photos* is SRGB if anything.